California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 Mexico: Easy & Affordable Warm Winter Destination

 Mexico consistently ranks high on lists of warm winter destinations—and for good reason.
 Winter is peak season, but the weather is nearly perfect in many of the most popular cities.
+Puerto Vallarta is another favorite with calm beaches, charming old-town streets, and a reputation for great food and incredible food experiences, from street tacos to upscale dining.
 We booked a long January weekend in Puerto Vallarta, and the weather was perfect–a high of about 80 each day.

 Cabo San Lucas is great for families who want resort amenities and easy excursions like whale watching and boat tours.
 Cancun and the Riviera Maya offer beautiful beaches, all-inclusive resorts, and ruins like Tulum that add a little adventure to your trip.
-Puerto Vallarta is another favorite with calm beaches and charming old-town streets.
+Scuba diving is also a top activity in Cancun and the Riviera Maya.
+There are plenty of vibrant reefs and marine life to discover.
+Or, consider a day trip to nearby cenotes or Isla Mujeres for even more to explore.

 Why it’s great in winter: Dry season weather, warm water, and lots of family-friendly resort options.